mindsmiths/docs/docs/Coding Environment/connecting-git.md

 (e.g. GitLab, Bitbucket, etc.).

 We will use the SSH key to authenticate with the git remote repository (authenticating code pushes from Mindsmiths web IDE to your remote GitHub repository) instead of the basic https.
-This way we avoid having to repeatedly provide the username and password.
+This way we avoid use of username and password.

 We'll do this in just 4 easy steps:
 1. Generating an SSH key on a Mindsmiths web IDE